rpellerin/rpellerin.github.io/content/build-a-security-camera-with-a-raspberry-pi.md

 - Enable the camera
 - Give the GPU at least 128MB (more is recommended, apparently)

 You can stop reading the tutorial at the end of the section "Configuration".
+Make sure to install `ntpdate` otherwise you'll get wrong dates in some emails.

 ## Fine tuning